 There is some merging going on so best to double check the mindset of your health practitioner Biomedical Model

-- Doctor makes diagnosis and decides treatment strategy.
-Patient follows dIrections.
+- Doctor makes a diagnosis and decides treatment strategy.
+Patient follows directions.
 Doctor provides a service.

 - Cause and effect link is linear.
 "You got sick because..."
 Treatment options are limited and by protocol.

-- Patient classified by disease category-treatment directed toward the disease process.
+- Patients classified by disease category-treatment directed toward the disease process.